thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 A **Knex migration** is a system that allows developers to automate the management of database tables in JavaScript.
 At the heart of the system are migration files.
 When defined, a migration file can move the database up and down, or forwards and backwards, through a series of database changes that usually affects a single table.

-Here's a diagram that represents two Knex migration files that manage the `artists` and `tracks` tables respectively.
+Here's a diagram representing two Knex migration files that manage the `artists` and `tracks` tables respectively.

 ```text
 ┌───────────────────────────┐                      ┌───────────────────────────┐